Best Batteries and Chargers for Flashlights 2021

 Li-ion - recommendations

-Most high quality consumer flashlights (including brands such as Nitecore, Fenix, Ledlenser, Eagtac) usually use button top protected batteries, though some brands (such as Olight) annoyingly use proprietary protected batteries.
+Most high quality consumer grade flashlights (including brands such as Nitecore, Fenix, Ledlenser, Eagtac) usually use button top protected batteries, though some brands (such as Olight) annoyingly use proprietary protected batteries.
 These have a protection circuit added by 3rd party companies, that protect against overcharge, low voltage, and excessive current.
-Most of these consumer flashlights are now sold with Li-ion batteries included.
+Most consumer grade flashlights are now sold with Li-ion batteries included.
 However if they are not included, or you need additional batteries, you will need to purchase your own.
 I would advise following manufacturer recommendations, otherwise these are the most recommended protected 18650 batteries.

 Best Protected 18650 for Maximum capacity: